alefeld/blaseball-snackonomy/blog/s1economy/S1Economy.md

 ### Final Thoughts

 Altogether, the fanbase used over 2 million votes in the Season 1 election!
-About of third of those votes were spent on decrees.
+About of third of those votes were spent on decrees (if you're willing to believe facts machine...).
 The amount of votes spent per blessing ranged from ~12,500 to ~215,000.
 Well done, voters! *(Thanks, Edgarware, for those numbers!)*

 Hopefully you feel more informed now to go and bet next season!
 Beat the sim and hoard a pile of chips!
 Don't worry about bankrupting the league; Blaseball is printing money!
 It's a golden age!
 Surely nothing bad will come of it.